-Although it has been strongly affected by the world sanitary situation, demand for in-flight Connectivity in terms of volume is indeed expected to increase at middle and long term on the back of the following factors:
+Although it has been strongly affected by the world health situation, demand for in-flight Connectivity in terms of volume is indeed expected to increase in the middle and long-term thanks to the following factors:

-- the resumption of the rise in air traffic once the effects of the sanitary crisis have faded; - passengers' growing demand for Connectivity, with an increase in the number of smart devices and the rise of more bandwidth-hungry usages, both of which are reflected in the exponential growth in data consumption per user; - the desire of airlines to offer this new service as a way of differentiating themselves from competitors leading to an increased penetration of aircrafts equipped for in-flight Connectivity services; - the arrival of HTS satellite capacity (and subsequently VHTS capacity), giving access to larger capacities at a lower cost and offering a very-high speed experience to passengers should result in increased use of the service by the users; - the proliferation of rotating flat dishes, reducing indirect costs (weight and maintenance).
+- the resumption of the rise in air traffic once the effects of the health crisis have faded; - passengers' growing demand for Connectivity, with an increase in the number of smart devices and the rise of more bandwidthhungry usages, both of which are reflected in the exponential growth in data consumption per user; - the desire of airlines to offer this new service as a way of differentiating themselves from competitors leading to an increased penetration of aircraft equipped for in-flight Connectivity services; - the arrival of HTS satellite capacity (and subsequently VHTS capacity), giving access to larger capacities at a lower cost and offering a very-high speed experience to passengers should result in increased use of the service by users; - ▶ the proliferation of rotating flat dishes, reducing indirect costs (weight and maintenance).

-The market for maritime satellite Connectivity is made up of different sub-segments, each with its own dynamics: Merchant ships, cruise ships, yachts.
-It is expected to grow, particularly in light of more bandwidth-hungry usages and due to factors in which are common to Aero Mobility.
+The market for maritime satellite Connectivity is made up of different sub-segments, each with its own dynamics: merchant ships, cruise ships, yachts.
+It is expected to grow, particularly in light of more bandwidth-hungry usages and due to factors which are common to Aero Mobility.

-In the long-term, including revenues generated by both geostationary and non-geostationary satellites, this market should represent a global opportunity of more than 3 billion U.S. dollars of revenues by the end of the decade (source: Euroconsult 2021) and growing at around 17% average annual rate.
+In the long-term, including revenues generated by both geostationary and non-geostationary satellites, this market should represent a global opportunity of more than 3 billion U.S. dollars of revenues by the end of the decade (source: Euroconsult 2021) and growing at an average annual rate of around 17%.